netzero-labs/netzero-labs/docs/subscription/NetzeroUpdate.md

 **Is there a free version of the app?**

 Yes.
 Dashboards, historical charts, solar forecasting, and data export remain free.
-Only advanced features (automations, diagnostics, utility integrations) require a subscription.
+Only advanced features (automations, dynamic tariffs, utility integrations, and diagnostics) require a subscription.

 ---